How to Shoot Dark Sky Photography

 How to set up your camera and more

 Have you ever looked up at the night sky and been awestruck by the sight of the Milky Way?
 If so, you’re not alone – this magnificent spiral galaxy has inspired artists and photographers for centuries.
-In this article, we’ll explore the history of Milky Way photography and share some tips on capturing this celestial wonder yourself.

-If you want to do Milky Way photography, there are a few things you need to consider.
-First, you need to find a location away from city lights.
-Second, you need to choose a clear night with no moon.
-Finally, it would help if you found a subject to photograph against the Milky Way.
+If you want to photograph the Milky Way, there are a few things you need to consider.
+You will need a location away from city lights.
+A clear sky with no moon in sight is ideal.

-There are several ways to find a suitable location for Milky Way photography.
+There are several ways to find a suitable location.
 You can use a light pollution map to find an area away from city lights.
-You can also look for areas that have dark skies.
-Another option is to go to a national park or another dark sky area.
+You can also look at the night sky for darker areas or check for national parks or wildland areas that might have dark skies.
+See more on locations below.

 1. Death Valley National Park, California